 In 70 (53%) patients, hippocampal sclerosis was on the right side and 62 (47%) on the left.
-All the operated cases were submitted to anatomopathological and immunohistochemical analysis of the resected tissues.
-The results showed absence of abnormalities or a neuronal depopulation suggestive of hippocampal sclerosis.
+All the operated cases were submitted to anatomopathological and immunohistochemical analysis of the resected tissues, and all the results were compatible with hippocampal sclerosis.